hyperledger-labs/hyperledger-labs.github.io/labs/waterfall.md

 under the Apache License v2.0.

-To address the licensing concerns, we will refactor the code to eliminate direct dependencies on GPL-3.0 libraries, ensuring compatibilitywith the Apache License v2.0.
+To address the licensing concerns, we will refactor the code to eliminate direct dependencies on GPL-3.0 libraries, ensuring compatibility with the Apache License v2.0.
 Additionally, for LGPL-3.0 dependencies, we will implement dynamic linking by creating Golang interfaces.